Students of Chu Van An High School, Hanoi , during the 2024 high school graduation exam – Photo: NAM TRAN

 Outstanding social science subject

-Mr. Nguyen Van Hoang said that after consulting and orienting students about their careers, the percentage of students choosing geography, economic education and law as their two optional subjects is still the highest.
-Next are history – geography, history – economic education and law.
+Mr. Nguyen Van Hoang said that after consulting and orienting students about their careers, the rate of students choosing two optional subjects, geography, economic education and law, is still the highest.
+Next are history - geography, history - economic education and law.

 In the natural science group, the most chosen pair of subjects is physics and chemistry.
 English, technology and information technology are not chosen by students.